 Where is Student Health Services located?

-We are located on the first floor of North Harrison Hall (across from Fischer Residence Hall and on the north side of the tennis courts off of Harrison Street.).
+We are located on the first floor of North Harrison Hall, Suite 130 (across from Fischer Residence Hall and on the north side of the tennis courts off of Harrison Street.
+Enter in the east doors).

 What are the hours of Student Health Services?